Samantha-Preisig/aws-dynamodb/README.md

 `add_records.txt` contains a list of records to be added to a specified table
 - The user must edit this file prior to using the cli command `add_records`
 - The file will be read line by line, assuming each line contains **one** record with a specific configuration
-- Each record listed in `add_records.txt` must be of the following order/configuration: `csv_filename: [Partition key] value, [Sort key *if it exists for the current csv_filename table] value, [Column name] value, [Column name] value, etc`
+- Each record listed in `add_records.txt` must be of the following order/configuration: `table_name: [Partition key] value, [Sort key *if it exists*] value, [Column name] value, [Column name] value, etc`
-    - For example, the following will add a record to spreisig_un_shortlist table: `un_shortlist.csv: ISO3 AUS1, Official Name Australia, Country Name Australia, ISO2 AU1`
+    - For example, the following will add a record to spreisig_economic: `spreisig_economic: Country Name Australia1, 1970 12345, Currency AUD`.
+This record adds data to 'Country Name', '1970', and 'Currency' columns, with all other columns empty in this record
-### Assumptions and limitations to adding records:
-- All keys and their values must be listed (in the order of the table's columns)
 ### TODO
 - Check what happens if add_records.txt is empty
 - Error handling for items in each line that DNE